 Students may be granted advanced standing without credit and be exempted from the introductory courses if they have been religion majors in college and have already covered the introductory material.
-They will need to submit a petition during their first semester at Truett to the Associate Dean requesting this advanced standing and must substitute other courses (electives) for these required hours to complete their degree.
+Students should submit their request for advanced standing online prior to their first semester and must substitute other courses (electives) for these required hours to complete their degree.